Top Riverland Photo Locations

 Renmark Riverfront

 There is always something to see (and photograph) along the riverfront in Renmark.
 You can walk along the waters edge for about 1.5km and take in the sights & sounds of the river.
 There are always birds around and at night you might even spot a possum in the palms in the park near Murray Avenue.
-The reflections on the river are gorgeous at sunset and you can enjoy it with a beer in hand at the Renmark Club who also offer accomodation.
+The reflections on the river are gorgeous at sunset and you can enjoy it with a beer in hand at the Renmark Club who also offer accommodation.

 You can find this boardwalk near the Big 4 Holiday Park in Renmark.
 The narrow walkway takes you out to a small island.
 This part of the river is sheltered and protected by reeds so you get beautiful reflections on the water especially when there are some nice clouds around.
 A great Riverland photo location for birdwatching & nature lovers.